JakeJohnson21/fetch-frontend-form/README.md

 Straight forward create user form.
 All fields must be complete to submit.
 Each field validates input in real time.
 Occupations and States were fetched from the given api. states name / abbreviation were joined into a single string.

-Tooltip appears with either a success or fail message upon submission.
+Modal opens with either a success or fail message upon submission.

 Source materials are credited in the footer.

+# Running Frontend Take-Home Exercise locally

+## npm install

+Use to install all dependencies needed to run this application locally.

+## npm run start

+Start the application locally.

+# npm run deploy

+Runs the production build of the project and once complete, deploys it to github pages.